decert-me/rareskills-solana-course/src/en/chapter_18.md

 ∟ read/
 ```

-The following code will read the TrueOrFalse struct from other_program.
+The following code will read the `TrueOrFalse` struct from `other_program`.
 Ensure that

-- the otherProgramAddress matches the one from printed above
+- the `otherProgramAddress` matches the one from printed above
-- ensure that you are reading the other_program.json IDL from the right file location
+- ensure that you are reading the `other_program`.json IDL from the right file location
-- make sure to run the tests with --skip-local-validator to ensure that this code reads the account the other program created
+- make sure to run the tests with `--skip-local-validator` to ensure that this code reads the account the other program created

 ```
 import * as anchor from "@coral-xyz/anchor";